MhussainD4772/PTAF/ReadMe.md

 ## Reporting

 Every run produces a self-contained HTML report at `reports/report.html`.
-When a UI test fails, a screenshot of the page at the moment of failure is embedded directly into the report, so you can see what the browser saw without re-running anything.
+When a UI test fails, a screenshot of the page at the moment of failure is embedded directly into the report, so you can see what the browser saw without rerunning anything.

 ```bash
 uv run pytest -m smoke --html=reports/report.html